mircealungu/Playground/README.md

 Playground
 ==========

 A place where I try out different stuff.
-It might traces of:
+It might contain traces of:

-- a HelloWorld with Javassist in folder java and package lu.mir.jsst.helloworld
+- a Hello World program in Javassist (in /java and package lu.mir.jsst.helloworld)